octplane/wikiquote-parser/README.md

 Wikiquote XML Parser.

 Preliminary version for the frwikiquote multistream xml.
-Writtent in go-lang
+Written in go-lang.

 # Letter of intention